 Each year the process is improved and refined to meet the needs of the faculty, students, and most importantly the participants.
-With the welcome addition of the Food Bank at our last event we have also begun a joint effort to provide healthy food options to those in need.
-The Community Health Screening is reaching its two goals and providing valuable services to the community.
-It continues as a model of collaboration, among health sciences professions, government and academia, and among those in the community that serve those with limited access to health care.
+With the welcome addition of the Food Bank at all of our events this year.
+This marks a joint effort to provide healthy food options to those in need.
+The Community Health Screening is reaching its two goals while providing valuable services to the community.
+It continues as a model of collaboration, among health sciences professions, government and academia, and among community organizations serving our neighbors with limited access to health care.
+Next year the student experience will be formalized into an interprofessional course where a smaller group of students will be involved for a semester.

-Glenda Carr, PharmD Clinical Assistant Professor Pharmacy Practice and Administrative Sciences Community Health Screening Co-Director Rick Tivis, MPH Research Associate Professor Idaho Center for Health Research Community Health Screening Co-Director
+Glenda Carr, PharmD

+Clinical Assistant Professor

+Pharmacy Practice and Administrative Sciences

+Community Health Screening Co-Director

+Rick Tivis, MPH

+Research Associate Professor

+Idaho Center for Health Research

+Community Health Screening Co-Director

-Introduction 1 | one
+Introduction 1 one

-Since January 2010, when Ada County approached Idaho State University-Meridian Health Science Center (ISU-Meridian HSC) to help find a way to reduce taxpayers' burden, the ISU-Meridian Community Health Screenings (CHS) have been providing better access to medical care to those in need.
+Since January 2010, when Ada County approached Idaho State University-Meridian Health Science Center (ISU-Meridian HSC) to help find a way to reduce taxpayers' burden through better access to existing medical the ISU-Meridian Community Screenings (CHS) have Health providing better access to medical care for those in need.
 From the beginning, the Community Health Screening (CHS) was developed to serve the members of our community, to serve as an example of community coming together for those in need and provide an interprofessional educational experience for ISU-Meridian HSC students.